MacawNL/MvvmQuickCross/Readme.md

 ```

-The remaining **List** binding parameters are for use with views derived from AdapterView (ListView, Spinner etc):
+The **List** binding parameters are for use with views derived from AdapterView (ListView, Spinner etc):

 **List ItemsSource** specifies the name of the viewmodel collection property that contains the list items.
 The property must implement the standard .NET **IList** interface.
 If the property also implements the standard .NET **INotifyCollectionChanged** interface (e.g an **ObservableCollection**), the view will automatically reflect added, replaced or removed items.
 The default value of ItemsSource is **propertyName** + "**List**".